1) Water levels vary seasonally-Dates for your trip are important.

 Class-V is defined by the British Canoe Union as:

 The Zambezi is a Class-V river and it is important to give the River the respect it deserves.
 We have a strict 15-year old age limit in place.
 This is more to do with emotional stability in receiving instructions in stressful situations; not to do with body size.
+Please be advised guests under 18 years old will require the consent and signature of a guardian.
 While we manage risk to the strict policies of the “International Rafting Federation” and with 30 years of experience.
 Guests should be aware of what they have signed up for.

 However, the Zambezi also has something for everyone and at times of the year when the top section is full class V, guests can opt to put in lower down on the river for a class iii-iv run.
 We would advise you consult us regarding your expectations and the time of year of your visit.